by the Town of Surfside Beach

 The Ralph Magliette Senior Citizens Advisory Committee will host its annual Senior Fair on Friday, October 18 from 10am to 2pm at the fire department, with over 50 senior related informational vendors, giveaways, and door prizes.
 SAFER (Surfside Area Fire and Emergency Responders) will be cooking hot dogs and hamburgers for attendees.

 In tandem with the Halloween Rod Run Car Show, is the Best of the Beach Balls Meatball Challenge.
 Area restaurants bring their meatballs and compete for the designation of “Best Beach Ball.”
 Last year’s winner was Angelo’s Steak and Pasta.
 Other fantastic area competitors included Scatori’s, Maggie D’s, and Franco’s.
-This year, there will be vendors, raffles, and prizes too!
-And all proceeds will benefit the Champion Autism Network.
-Visit www.championautismnetwork.com/meatball-challenge/ for more information, to sponsor or compete.
+This year, there will be vendors, raffles, and prizes.
+All proceeds will benefit the Champion Autism Network.
+Visit www.championautismnetwork.com/meatball-challenge/ for more information, to sponsor, or compete.

 November 2 is Living History Day.
 Members of the Surfside Beach Historical Society and volunteers dressed in period outfits will give demonstrations of what life was like day-to-day on the historic Ark Plantation site.
 Patrons will enjoy hearing gospel choir music; listening to descendants of the plantation’s residents sharing traditional stories passed down through the generations; and partaking in a fish fry and a sweet potato pie contest.
 Sweet potatoes and indigo were major crops on the plantation.